ntancredi/TekaGame/README.md

 # TekaGame
 Godot learning experience.
-Making a 2D platformer based on our dog, Teka.
+Making a 2D game based on our dog, Teka.

 Using Engine version 4.1.1 and coding in C#